TCCON/ggg-rs/README.md

   We recommend using this feature in the `cargo install` command above because generally building the netCDF library this way gives fewer issues than trying to link to a system netCDF library.
 However, if you have a well-behaved system installation of netCDF, you can try installing without this feature.
+* `plotting` - this requires some additional dependencies, but will also compile programs that allow you to plot some GGG output files.
+(Currently, the only plotting program is `plot-spt` for spectral fit files.)

 ## Compilation or runtime errors

 ### Any OS

 **Failed custom build command for hdf5-sys or netcdf-sys**: this usually means that the compiler could not find the netCDF and/or HDF5 libraries on your computer.
-This should only show up if you do not use `--features static` in the installation command.
+This should only show up if you do not use the `static` feature, which is included by default when you run `make install`.
 There are two solutions:

 1. Install the netCDF C library via a system package manager (e.g. `apt` on Ubuntu/Debian, `brew` on Macs with [Homebrew](https://brew.sh/) installed).
   If running on a supercomputing cluster, check if there is a netCDF module you can load.